ilinca-ana-moraru/Nuke-em-all-Matrix-Game/README.md

 or after a few moments.<br>
 (b) Screen 2: display relevant game info: score, time, lives left etc. Must inform player if he/she beat the highscore.
 This menu should only be closed by the player, pressing a button.<br>

+# Nuke 'em all

+I chose to build a mining game because I like the visual of a bomb being exploded and thought it would look nice and  give dimention on a limiting 8X8 LED matrix.
+The game takes place in a mine, and the player's scope is to bomb every wall while running from the explosion, as he can lose lifes otherwise.
+The game has 3 levels, and at the start of each level the player starts with 3 lifes.
+If all 3 lifes are lost, the game is ended.
+If the player has at least 1 life after bombing all walls, the next level starts. <br>
+The levels have progressing difficulty, as in level 2 and 3 the player encounters 2 and 4 enemys.
+When an enemy hits an wall, he takes a new direction.
+The walls, as well as the enemys starting position and movement are randomly generated using the Arduino random() function.

+The